AudeAllen/Pands-Project/README.md

 Again the iris-setosa is linearly separable from the other two species in the above histogram.
 The iris-setosa again having the min measurement for petal width at 0.1 and virginica having the max measurement at 2.5.
 From the above graphical illustrations of the data using the four variables split by class we can ascertain that by analysing petal width and length we can separate at least the iris-setosa from the other two species.

+Again similar to the other histograms this displays the distribution of petal width within the iris dataset.
+It shows that the majority of flowers have small petal widths with the exception of a few.
+These largely exist in the iris-setosa species.

-Boxplot of each variable for each species
+**Boxplot of each variable for each species**

 A boxplot can be used for either univariate or bivariate analysis.
 For my analysis I am going to use the boxplot for univariate analysis on the same variables sepal length, sepal width, petal length and petal width.
 The boxplot is a standardized way of displaying the distribution of data based on a five number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”.
 Boxplots can show your outliers and if your data is skewed.

 ### ***Boxplot of each variable for each species***